-The table above shows the actual payments to date and forecast of future payments for the 2018-2021 accident years.
-The 2022 accident year is not shown as only a small amount of damages claims payments (~\$0.07m) have been made for this year

-- The table shows that a material component of the claims cost in relation to the award of damages has yet to be paid due to the Scheme design and access to statutory benefits in the interim - For the first accident year, as illustrated in the previous slide, total payments to date account for 58% of total expected payments and approximately 66% of the expected claims costs are for the award of damages - For the second accident year, total payments to date account for 46% of total expected payments and approximately 62% of the expected claims costs are for the award of damages - For the third accident year, total payments to date account for 25% of total expected payments - For the fourth accident year, total payments to date account for 14% of total expected payments - The lack of damages payment experience for these accident years creates considerable uncertainty in assessing Scheme performance.
+- The table above shows the actual payments to date and forecast of future payments for the 2018-2021 accident years.
+The 2022 accident year is not shown as only a small amount of damages claims payments (~\$5k) have been made for this year - The table shows that a material component of the claims cost in relation to the award of damages has yet to be paid due to the Scheme design and access to statutory benefits in the interim - For the first accident year, as illustrated in the previous slide, total payments to date account for 54% of total expected payments and approximately 66% of the expected claims costs are for the award of damages - For the second accident year, total payments to date account for 40% of total expected payments and approximately 62% of the expected claims costs are for the award of damages - For the third accident year, total payments to date account for 22% of total expected payments and approximately 65% of the expected claims costs are for the award of damages - For the fourth accident year, total payments to date account for 12% of total expected payments and approximately 65% of the expected claims costs are for the award of damages - The lack of damages payment experience for these accident years creates considerable uncertainty in assessing Scheme performance.